Quansight-Labs/free-threaded-compatibility/docs/documentation-principles.md

 of Python library APIs.
 Library maintainers should use these terms when documenting how their APIs can be used from multiple threads.

-### Common thread-safety levels
+### Common data consistency patterns

-When documenting your library's APIs, use these numbered levels to describe their concurrent access guarantees:
+When documenting your library's APIs, use these data consistency patterns and locking semantics to describe their concurrent access guarantees:

 #### Immutable